Adambakkam railway station: Service and connections

 Adambakkam station will be the 20th station on the MRTS line to St. Thomas Mount.
 In the return direction from St. Thomas Mount, it will be the second station towards Chennai Beach station.
+This station will be connected to Adambakkam metro station on Red line corridor of Chennai Metro, which is under construction.

 Station access through road

 This MRTS station is being constructed at the western end of the southern arm of the Inner Ring Road (IRR).